italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Status Assertion Request by Wallet Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The presentation of a Credential to a Verifier may occur long after it has been issued by the Issuer.
+The presentation of a Credential to a Verifier may occur long after it has been issued by the Credential Issuer.
 During this time interval, the Credential can be invalidated for any reason and therefore the Verifier also needs to verify its revocation or suspension status.
-To address this scenario, the Issuer provides the Wallet Instance with a *Status Assertion*.
+To address this scenario, the Credential Issuer provides the Wallet Instance with a *Status Assertion*.
 This Assertion is bound to a Credential so that the Wallet Instance can present it to a Verifier, along with the Credential itself, as proof of non-revocation status of the Credential.

-The following diagram shows how the Wallet Instance requests a Status Assertion to the Issuer.
+The following diagram shows how the Wallet Instance requests a Status Assertion to the Credential Issuer.

 .. _fig_Low-Level-Flow-Status-Assertion:
 .. figure:: ../../images/Low-Level-Flow-Revocation-Attestation.svg